BinaryShrub/tradestation-exporter/README.md

     const toEndOf = new Date(); // Today's date

-4. Run `./run.sh` and the export will run and write an `executions.csv` file.
+4. Run `./run.sh` and the export will run and write an executions csv file.